aidanbudd/trainingPhyloIntro/usingDendroscope.md

 - Use the "Open Tree File" icon ![](./images/openTreeFileIcon.gif)

 and then select file to be opened using you operating system's menus

+**Note: in the November 2013 version, I am unable to open any tree file that does not have the name ending ".txt"; thus, if trying to load a tree from a file with a different name ending, rename (or make a new copy of) the file to add ".txt" to the end of it e.g. if your file is named "TF105137_seed_DendroscopeExample.ph" you could rename it to "TF105137_seed_DendroscopeExample.ph.txt" and Dendroscope should be able to load it**

 ### Displaying Taxa Labels - IMPORTANT!